fusiled/Skater/README.md

 # Skater

-A framework for benchmarking shell-commands written in Haskell.
+A framework for benchmarking shell-commands.
+Written in Haskell.

 ## Goals
 The idea is to provide a simple, but precise, easy-to-use environment where it is possible to launch benchmarks and collect execution time.